piamancini/docker.io/README.md

 PULL REQUESTS ARE WELCOME!

 Concerned that your PR would change too much?
 File a ticket, I am willing to hear arguments for change :)

+## Changes
+### 0.9.3
+    - Uses docker-modem now for a better shared codebase with the community!
+    - Known issues: attach still needs to be updated for the new API
+    - TODO: next major version will support websockets for a better attach API expearence

+### 0.9.2
+    - Streams!
+APIs that have a streaming response, docker.io returns a Stream object now!
+    - Now has support for ALL API  endpoints
+    - Attach endpoint now works again
+    - Known issues: attach still needs to be updated for the new API

 ## License